alokmenghrajani/ctfd-timed-releases-plugin/README.md

-# ctfd-challenge-dependencies
+# Timed Releases
-Add dependencies to CTFd challenges.
-Verified working with CTFd version 1.2.0
+Adds timed releases to CTFd challenges.

+Participants can see when a challenge will be released.
+The challenge's data will only be visible once the time has elapsed.

+This plugin has been tested with CTFd version 1.2.0.
+It is recommended to combine this plugin with DynamicValueChallenge.

 ![admin panel](imgs/admin-panel.png)